Mosotho-de-coder/-networkwalks-B082-week3-Cybersecurity-Password-Cracking-Report/README.md

 ## **Testing the Built-in Wordlist**

 I first tried the built-in wordlist provided by the Networkwalks Password Cracker.
 For the first PDF, the built-in list did not contain a matching password.
-This was a useful result because it showed that a password-recovery attempt can fail simply because the required password is not present in the wordlist being tested.
+This was a useful result because it showed that a password recovery attempt can fail simply because the required password is not present in the wordlist being tested.

 Networkwalks password cracker could not find a matching password on its build-in wordlist, this is shown in the screenshot below:
 <img width="1030" height="657" alt="image" src="https://github.com/user-attachments/assets/0b764432-6e90-48c7-a5e5-5de37082ce41" />